-Pope Pius XIV recognized a growing Armenian Catholic Community by appointing a Patriarch for the Armenian Catholic Church in 1742.
+Pope Benedict XIV recognized a growing Armenian Catholic Community by appointing a Patriarch for the Armenian Catholic Church in 1742.
 The residence of the Patriarch is now in Beirut, Lebanon.
-Armenian Catholics are recovering their numbers in Gyumri, Armenia with 420,000 members.
+Armenian Catholics are recovering their numbers with over 750,000 members.
 They are also located throughout the Middle East but primarily in Beirut, Jerusalem, and Aleppo, Syria.
 Of the Armenian, Byzantine, and other Catholic communities that have settled in neighboring Georgia, only the Armenian Catholic community, formerly without a hierarchy, survived communist rule to resume a normal ecclesial life after Georgian independence in 1991.
 In June 2011 Pope Benedict XVI accepted the nomination of Archbishop Raphael Minassian as Patriarch of the Armenian Catholic Church of Armenia, Georgia, and Eastern Europe.
+5, 12, 21

 The Byzantine or Greek liturgy is based on the tradition of St. Basil (Lent) and the subsequent reform of St. John Chrysostom (Sundays and weekdays).
 In addition, the Liturgy of St. James is celebrated twice a year, and that of St. Mark once a year.
 Leavened bread is used for the Divine Liturgy.
 Of interest, the doxology following the Our Father, "For thine is the kingdom, the power, and the glory," was found in the New Testament Codex used by St. John Chrysostom.
 The Byzantine Rite also has its own cycle of liturgical feasts and saints, ethnic traditions, and Church law.
 For example, the Byzantines make the Sign of the Cross from right to left.
 Byzantine Catholic Churches allow clerical marriage (I Timothy 3:2-5).